-Linguise is a neural machine-based content translation solution for website.
-The neural machine translation is coming from recent machine learning algorithm.
-The encounter with WordPress is a match because the CMS has no native multilingual system and let's face it, traditional translation plugins are a nightmare to configure.
-Let's study the WordPress automatic translation and I'll also give you some of our experience on JoomUnited.com website translation!
+Linguise is a neural network-based content translation solution for websites.
+The neural network machine translation is based on modern machine learning algorithms.
+Its combination with WordPress is a perfect match because the CMS has no native multilingual system and, let's face it, traditional translation plugins are a nightmare to configure, and still offer questionable results.
+In this post we'll study WordPress' automatic translation and I'll share some of our experience translating JoomUnited.com!

-Today, no matter what the nature of your site, it becomes essential to optimize it for an international audience.
+Today, no matter what the nature of your site, it has become essential to optimize it for an international audience.

-Internet users' expectations of the user experience are always increasing; ease and speed - even instantaneous access, are all essential elements to enrich the user experience.
-To provide an ever more seamless experience, you need to minimize the number of barriers between the user and their access to your content, whether it's a product, a blog, a multimedia element, or whatever.
+Internet users' expectations of the user experience are always increasing: ease of use, speed and even instantaneous access are no longer desirable, but essential elements to enrich the user experience.
+To provide an ever more seamless experience, you need to minimize the number of barriers between the user and their access to your content, whether it's a product, a blog, a multimedia element, or the language.

-All the translation are made instantly using the Google and Microsoft APIs + a Linguise algorithm + a cache server.
+All the translations are made available instantly using the Google and Microsoft APIs, the Linguise algorithm and a cache server.

-Installing Linguise on a website with 80 languages takes around 15 minutes.
-I mean a full installation and configuration that includes:
+Best of all, installing Linguise on a website with 80 languages takes around 15 minutes.
+That means a full installation and configuration that includes:

-Now let's compare the prices, for a website with 100 multilingual pages of 1000 words
+Compare the prices for a website with 100 multilingual pages of 1000 words each: